sighingnow/jekyll-gitbook/_pages/Digital.md

 > **Note:** Your \<ID\> was provided to you personally.  \<ID\> is the unique number equal to your POD.

 - Login to the Gmail account with the credentials above [https://mail.google.com](https://mail.google.com).
 The password is the same as for Webex admin account.
-During first login select **Turn off smart features**
+During first login select **Turn off smart features**.
 - Enable POP3/IMAP setting by clicking on settings icon on top right corner and selecting **See all settings**.

 ![DC_Lab.12.7_Gmail_account_configuration_1](/assets/images/DC_Lab.12.7_Gmail_account_configuration_1.png)